-(b) b) General Tributary Characteristics (check all that apply): Tributary is: 🗌 Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List .
-Characteristics: Subsurface flow: Pick List .
-Explain findings: Tributary has (check all that apply): If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): Che emical Characteristics:

-Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain:
+(b) General Tributary Characteristics (check all that apply): Tributary is: Image: Colspan="2">Natural Image: Colspan="2">Artificial (man-made).
+Explain: Image: Colspan="2">Manipulated (man-altered).
+Explain: Tributary properties with respect to top of bank (estimate): Average width: 3 feet Average depth: 0.5 feet Average side slopes: 4:1 (or greater).
+Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
+Type/% cover: Huck Other.
+Explain: . the channel w Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: The tributary is in mostly good condition, as not deeply incised in most locations.
+Presence of run/riffle/pool complexes.
+Explain: Yes, some areas with more cobblestone served as riffle pool complexes.
+Tributary geometry: Relatively straight Tributary gradient (approximate average slope): 6 % (c) Flow: Tributary provides for: Intermittent but not seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) Describe flow regime: Intermittent.
+Other information on duration and volume: Intermittent.
+Surface flow is: Confined.
+Characteristics: Watercourse flows in a confined channel.
+Subsurface flow: Unknown.
+Explain findings: N/A. Dye (or other) test performed: Tributary has (check all that apply): Watercourse # If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Water is clear, no oily or discolored films were seen in the watercourse.

-Identify specific pollutants, if known:
+Identify specific pollutants, if known: Uknown.

-$^{6}$ A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 Ibid.